-- Gleason score 6 slow growing and less likely to spread. - Gleason score 7 intermediate grade (between slow and fast-growing). - Gleason score 8 to 10 high grade (more likely to grow quickly and to spread).
+- Gleason score 6 slow-growing and less likely to spread. - Gleason score 7 intermediate grade (between slow and fast-growing). - Gleason score 8 to 10 high-grade (more likely to grow quickly and to spread).

 Most people with advanced prostate cancer have a high Gleason score.
-But cancer with a Gleason score of 6 or 7 can sometimes spread to other parts of the body too.
-Equally, having a high Gleason score does not mean that vour cancer is definitely advanced.
+But Gleason score 6 or 7 can sometimes spread to other parts of the body too.
+Equally having a high Gleason score does not mean that your cancer is definitely advanced.